SteveDoyle2/cpylog/README.md

 # cpylog
 A simple pure python colorama/HTML capable logger

 This is a library for creating a limited pure Python (3.6+) version of the standard logging object.
-There are two main classes:
+There are 3 main classes:
  - ``SimpleLogger``
  - ``FileLogger`` (new in v1.1)
+ - ``WarningRedirector`` (new in v1.3)

 ``SimpleLogger`` is **limited** in that:
  - no handlers